KohaILS/koha-manual-zh-cn/source/faq.rst

 **Question:** Can I use Koha without creating authority records?

-**Answer:** If you don't want to create authorities for your reacords at all, you can remove the authority link by blanking the Thesaurus setting for the fields in your MARC bibliographic frameworks.
+**Answer:** If you don't want to create authorities for your records at all, you can remove the authority link by blanking the Thesaurus setting for the fields in your MARC bibliographic frameworks.
 See also:
 :ref:`Edit framework subfields <edit-framework-fields-and-subfields-label>`